-Staff has determined that it is possible, likely and reasonable that the applicant can meet this standard through the Conditions of Approval.
+It is possible, likely and reasonable that the applicant can meet this standard through the Conditions of Approval.

 5. The proposal satisfies the goals and policies of the city comprehensive plan which apply to the proposed use.

 Finding: The proposal is consistent with applicable Land Use Goals and Policies in Section 2 of the Comprehensive Plan: